prabhatnagarajan/dqn/README.md

+# NOTE
+This repository is no longer supported.
+For a higher quality Python implementation, see [this repository](https://github.com/prabhatnagarajan/repro_dqn)

 # dqn
 This repository contains a python implementation of [Human-Level Control through Deep Reinforcement Learning](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf) using Python and Tensorflow.
 This is done in the Arcade Learning Environment, as in the original paper.